Dave Koz is a busy man.

 "The Christmas show is more elegant," Koz said.
 "Summertime and outdoor shows are about cutting loose and having fun."

-Of the many irons he maintains in the fire, Koz said, none of it would be possible without the music.
+Of the many irons he maintains in the fire, Koz said, none of it would be possible without the music."It's the thread that holds it all together," he said.

 And while his greatest love is playing live, Koz told The Beat that making records is an important part of his creative process.
 Hello Tomorrow is Koz's 12th studio recording, and captures his sense that the personal and global upheaval that the world is currently experiencing is the cusp of a significant shift moving forward.